blarney-lang/actora/README.md

 shared state.

-Actora is processor designed to support the actor model more directly, consisting of a large number of very simple cores running programs written in a small Erlang-like language called Elite.
-The idea is that large numbers of small actors will be efficiently streamed between off-chip memory and the cores.
+Actora is processor designed to support the actor model more directly, which (eventually) will consist of a large number of very simple cores running programs written in a small Erlang-like language called Elite.
+The work is in the preliminary stages.
 So far, we have:

   * [Elite](compiler/Syntax.hs),
      a small Erlang-like language (no concurrency features yet!)